laravel-glimmer/typesense-searchable/README.md

 # Typesense Searchable - Laravel Scout

-This is a trait that enables a Laravel Eloquent models to integrate with Typesense easily when using Laravel Scout, allowing it to be indexed and searched using a schema generated directly from the model’s `typesenseSchema()` method.
+This is a trait that enables Laravel Eloquent models to integrate with Typesense easily when using Laravel Scout, allowing it to be indexed and searched using a schema generated directly from the model’s `searchableSchema()` method.

 ### Features